An Alt-Data Story Explainer

 Lying beneath this system are two data sets known by 3-digit codes, 605 and 6062.
 The codes and their underlying data are the product of the Securities and Exchange Commission (SEC) Disclosure of Order Execution and Routing Practices rule.
 From the SEC:

 The Securities and Exchange Commission is adopting two rules to improve public disclosure of order execution and routing practices.
 Under Rule 11Ac1-5, market centers that trade national market system securities will be required to make available to the public monthly electronic reports that include uniform statistical measures of execution quality.
 Under Rule 11Ac1-6, broker-dealers that route customer orders in equity and option securities will be required to make publicly available quarterly reports that, among other things, identify the venues to which customer orders are routed for execution.

 Beneath market activity is market structure.
 And beneath market structure is market structure data.
-605 best execution and 606 short volume3.
+605 best execution, 606 order routing, and FINRA Reg SHO short volume.
 Market structure sentiment.
 Demand and supply.